PRINT’S CARBON FOOTPRINT

-INTERGRAF Recommendations have now received international recognition with their inclusion in the upcoming international standard ISO 16759 ‘Quantification and communication for calculating the carbon footprint of print media products’.
+Intergraf Recommendations have received international recognition with their inclusion in the ISO 16759:2013 standard on the quantification and communication for calculating the carbon footprint of print media products.